Today I’m going to do something I’ve never quite done before.

-This reflection came to me on the heels of having just recently heard a statistic that quoted George Verwer, founder of Operation Mobilization, as having said that 95% of people who receive a call from the Lord to the nations as missionaries will stumble over the obstacle of support-raising1.
+This reflection came to me on the heels of having just recently heard a statistic that quoted George Verwer, founder of Operation Mobilization, as having said that 95% of people who receive a call from the Lord to the nations as missionaries will stumble over the obstacle of support-raising ((This quote comes from The God Ask by Stephen Shadrach)).
 This large majority will either not rise to the task of humbling themselves and asking others to partner with them financially, or they start but are not able to raise all their support, then give up, and ultimately don’t make it to the mission field.

 Admittedly I have no idea if that statistic is correct or not.
 However, as a missionary who knows all too-well how challenging it is to raise 100% of your monthly budget, I can see the statistic being close to accurate and would not find it surprising.